beatonma/beatonma.org/install/README.md

 5. Update DNS records for target URL.

-6. Run `bash ./install/01-install-docker.sh`
+6. Run `bash ./install/install.sh`

-7. Restart the system then run `bash ./install/02-install.sh`
+7. Restart the system then run `bash ./install/install.sh` again.

-    - Creates `/var/www/` asset directories.
-    - Installs and configures `samba`.
-    - Adds useful commands to `~/.bashrc`.
-    - Configures rootless docker.
-    - Initialises certbot certificates.
-    - Initialises database volume from backup.
-    - Creates `cron` schedule to update certbot certificates periodically.
-    - Configures fail2ban.
-    - Builds and runs the server.
+8. Once done, the server should be up and running!